huubexel/Introduction_to_research_methods/README.md

 Or you could go to the github of hacxpiont and download it from there.

-You now have to file
+You now have the file.

 Now you have to make it working, you can do this by typing this line once and pressing enter: chmod ugo+x amount_of_de.sh